 Exemption from Authorization

 Certain educational providers may be exempt from some or all authorization regulations.
 Exemptions are not automatic and are determined based on the documentation provided.
 Exemptions may be available to education providers offering programs:

 - offered solely by and for a professional organization’s members

 - do not offer educational credentials and are proceeded at cost

 - regulated by another state agency using appropriate standards

-- offered by an accredited institution that is based and authorized in another state
+- no more than 120 hours and 15 days in duration offered by an accredited institution that is based and authorized in another state

 - non-degree programs offered by and for the membership of a bona fide religious organization